 PascalWehrlein is a racing driver from Germany whose greatest success so far is the championship title in the 2015 Deutsche Tourenwagen Masters, while he was driving for Mercedes.

-After that, he made a move to Formula 1 World Championship in 2016, spending a season with Manor.
-In 2017, Wehrlein drives for Sauber F1 Team.
+After that, he made a move to Formula 1 World Championship in 2016, spending two F1 seasons with Manor and Sauber.
+In 2018, Wehrlein returned to DTM.

 Pascal Wehrlein was born in October 1994 in Sigmaringen.
 His first racing experience was in karting when he was 9 years old.